Enielen/files-and-folders/book/part2/part2.md

 - For significant changes, use whole numbers: V1, V2
 - For minor changes, use decimals: V1.1, V1.2

 ### 2c.
-Your turn to process all the rules of thumb!
+Process the rules of thumb for file naming:

 You just learned basic rules of thumb for developing an FNC.
 Now, take a few minutes to practice applying basic file naming guidelines to three new scenarios.